polkadot-fellows/RFCs/text/0149-rfc-1-renewal-adjustment.md

 This RFC should solve the immediate problems we are seeing in production right now.
 Longer term, improvements to the market in terms of price discovery (RFC-17) should be considered, especially once demand grows.

+There is an edge case remaining for situations like the following:

+1. Not enough demand.
+2. Prices drop to the end price.
+3. Someone buys all the cores relatively cheaply & renews.
+4. Market deprived of cores, but price only goes up by renewal bumps (all cores are renewed).
+5. Market would only recover very slowly or when someone gives up on their renewal.

+Mitigation for this edge case is relatively simple: Bump renewals more aggressively the less cores are available on the free market.
+For now, leaving a few cores not for sale should be enough to mitigate such a situation.